"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 Gravity Forms

-When you first log into your Gravity Forms dashboard, you only see a blank screen and a setting panel by the right.
+When logging into your Gravity Forms dashboard, you only see a blank screen and a setting panel on the right.

 Here are a typical Gravity Forms user dashboard (Gravity Forms 2.5)

-However, to download the JSON file, click on the “import/export” link from the admin menu on the left.
-And choose the template you want.
+However, to download the JSON file, click the “import/export” link from the admin menu on the left.
+Choose the template you want.
 Or, rather, you can just download everything to save for future use.

-Next, use the import feature to upload the JSON file to your Gravity Forms dashboard.
-Not a complex process but not as beginner-friendly as with WPForms.
+Next, upload the JSON file to your Gravity Forms dashboard using the import feature.
+It’s not a complex process but not as beginner-friendly as with WPForms.

 Now, you can begin editing to fit your requirements.

-To edit any form filed, click on it to open its setting on the right.
+To edit any form field, click on it to open its settings on the right.
 This will allow you to edit and configure basic settings like label and validation rules.

-If you’re happy with your form layout and field, the next is to go over the setting page to further fine-tune the form-level setting.
+If you’re happy with your form layout and field, the next is to go over the settings page to fine-tune the form-level setting further.

 What you see here will depend on your installed addons.